bilelmoulahi/bilelmoulahi.github.io/personal/index.md

 My other interests include reading.
 I spend most of the time reading things related to my research topics, and from time to times I also read about psychology and history.
 I'm not very active in blogs and places like Twitter and Linkedin, but given that I just created this Website, I will try to write about things I'm learning and doing whenever I have time.

-Below, some of the photos I've taken during my trips, in France and all over the world.